docker/docs/docker-for-mac/apple-silicon.md

 We expect to fix this in a future release.

-### Known issue
+### Known issues

-Not all images are available for ARM64 architecture.
+- Not all images are available for ARM64 architecture.
 You can add `--platform linux/amd64` to run an Intel image under emulation.
 In particular, the [mysql](https://hub.docker.com/_/mysql?tab=tags&page=1&ordering=last_updated) image is not available for ARM64.
 You can work around this issue by using a [mariadb](https://hub.docker.com/_/mariadb?tab=tags&page=1&ordering=last_updated) image.

    However, attempts to run Intel-based containers on Apple Silicon machines can crash as QEMU sometimes fails to run the container.
 Filesystem change notification APIs (e.g. `inotify`) do not work under QEMU emulation, see [docker/for-mac#5321](https://github.com/docker/for-mac/issues/5321).
 Therefore, we recommend that you run ARM64 containers on Apple Silicon machines.
 These containers are also faster and use less memory than Intel-based containers.

    We expect this issue to become less common over time, as more and more images are rebuilt [supporting multiple architectures](https://www.docker.com/blog/multi-arch-build-and-images-the-simple-way/).

+- When using the `qemu` backend, `ping` from inside a container to the Internet does not work as expected.
+To test the network, we recommend using `curl` or `wget`.
+See [docker/for-mac#5322](https://github.com/docker/for-mac/issues/5322#issuecomment-809392861).

 ### Fixes since Docker Desktop RC 3

-- Fixed an issue where `ping` from inside a container to the Internet did not work as expected when using the `qemu` backend.
-Fixes [docker/for-mac#5322](https://github.com/docker/for-mac/issues/5322#issuecomment-809392861).
-- Docker Desktop now ensures the permissions of `/dev/null` are correctly set to `0666` (`rw-rw-rw-`) inside `--privileged` containers.
+- Docker Desktop now ensures the permissions of `/dev/null` and other devices are correctly set to `0666` (`rw-rw-rw-`) inside `--privileged` containers.
 Fixes [docker/for-mac#5527](https://github.com/docker/for-mac/issues/5527).
 - Fixed an issue where ICMP echo responses (`ping` responses) had incorrect sequence numbers.
 - Fixed an issue where data was dropped when a TCP stream was half-closed.
 - Docker Desktop now reduces the idle CPU consumption.